-The objective of the training program is to insure that each graduating resident demonstrates clinical competence in the evaluation and treatment of children and adolescents with psychiatric disturbance and their families, a strong sense of responsibility for patients, and a commitment to high ethical standards.
-Each resident should have clinical competence in the following core areas:
+The objective of the training program is to insure that each graduating fellow demonstrates clinical competence in the evaluation and treatment of children and adolescents with psychiatric disturbance and their families, a strong sense of responsibility for patients, and a commitment to high ethical standards.
+Each fellow should have clinical competence in the following core areas:

 - Clinical Science/medical knowledge